myarcane/finger-strength/README.md

 ## Inspiration

-I got inspired by the [work done by Phillip Bulling](https://philaudio.wordpress.com/projects/climbing/) in Python.
+I got inspired by the awesome [work done by Phillip Bulling](https://philaudio.wordpress.com/projects/climbing/) in Python.
 My setup is different tho, I use a hx711 load cell and a Raspberry pi 3.
 My software uses web technologies:

  - TypeScript and React for the frontend